sanderDeSmedt/tic_tac_toe.py/README.md

 Run the program:

-bash   python tictactoe.py
+    python3 tictactoe.py

 Choose whether you want to be X or O
 Select your difficulty level:

-1 for Easy
+- 1 for Easy
-2 for Medium
+- 2 for Medium
-3 for Hard
+- 3 for Hard

 The game will randomly decide who goes first